Proton pairing in neutron stars from chiral effective field theory: Results

-In Fig.\ \ref{fig:comp_all} we compare the proton pairing gap uncertainty band calculated in the present work to previous results.
-We find that the maximum in the pairing gap lies in the range $0.56\,{\rm MeV} < \Delta_F < 0.91$\,MeV, which is consistent with previous calculations, but the maximum density at which proton pairing is expected to occur is systematically smaller than other models.
+In Fig.\ \ref{fig:comp_all} we compare the proton pairing gap uncertainty band calculated in the present work to previous results in the literature.
+We find that employing the $e_k^{(2)}$ approximation for the single-particle spectrum, the maximum in the pairing gap lies in the range $0.51\,{\rm MeV} < \Delta_F < 0.82$\,MeV, which is consistent with previous calculations, but the maximum density at which proton pairing is expected to occur is systematically smaller than other models.
 This is largely caused by three-body forces and the behavior of the chiral potential $V_{\rm eff}(k,k^\prime)$ as the proton fraction is increased in neutron star matter.
-This suggests that the asymmetric nuclear matter potential should also be used to calculate the ${}^3P_2-{}^3F_2$ neutron pairing gap, which is typically calculated in pure neutron matter.
+Employing the $e_k^{(1)}$ spectrum we find instead that $0.25\,{\rm MeV} < \Delta_F < 0.38$\,MeV.
+The medium-dependent nuclear potential in isospin-asymmetric nuclear matter might also affect to a lesser extent the ${}^3P_2-{}^3F_2$ neutron pairing gap, which is typically calculated in pure neutron matter.
+We note that our error bands in Fig.\ \ref{fig:comp_all} partially account for uncertainties due to (i) the convergence of the chiral expansion (where we have varied the chiral order of the nucleon-nucleon interaction from N2LO to N3LO), (ii) the choice of the resolution scale at which nuclear dynamics is resolved (encoded in the high-momentum cutoff in the chiral potential), and (iii) the convergence in the many-body expansion (through different choices of the single-particle spectrum).
+A more comprehensive account of uncertainties would include varying the chiral EFT low-energy constants within ranges consistent with 2N and 3N scattering data and three-body bound state properties \cite{Wesolowski:2018lzj,Reinert:2017usi}, improved order-by-order effective field theory truncation errors \cite{Epelbaum:2014efa,Furnstahl:2015rha,Drischler:2020hwi} including consistent N3LO three-body forces \cite{ishikawa07,bernard08,bernard11,tews13,Drischler:2016djf,Holt:2019bah}, and the improved description of short- and long-range correlations that go beyond the BCS approximation \cite{Page:2013hxa,Ding16}.

 In the weak coupling approximation, the critical temperature for the onset of pairing is given by \cite{LPSTAT}